American Forts: East

 (1776), near Madray Springs

 A temporary Patriot stockaded fort was located on Beard's Bluff along the Altamaha River and Beard's Creek.
-A state marker locates the site.
+State marker on US 301 at the Long - Tattnall County line.

 Fort James (2)

-A Federal fort on the western bank of the Altamaha River about 50 miles upriver from Darien.
+A Federal fort on the western bank of the Altamaha River about 50 miles upriver from Darien, located somewhere between Beard's Bluff and Doctortown.

 Doctor Town Battery

-A CSA two-gun battery was located here to protect the railroad bridge.
-CSA earthworks were also located across the river on the north-side of Morgan Lake.
+A CSA two-gun battery was located here in 1864 to protect the railroad bridge from a landward attack.
+A Confederate picket post was probably located further along the railroad across the Altamaha River on the north side of Morgan Lake.
+The state marker located on US 301 just north of the bridge is misleading about this.
 Attacked by the Union in December 1864.
 One of the CSA guns was transferred to Waycross in 1887 for display in Phoenix Park.
+No remains of battery site.

 Fort Barrington